urssivar/codex/guide/copulas.md

 # Copulas

 There are three copula series in Kaitag language.
+We will consider them by their purpose.

 ## 1. Facts & states: це